nylas/nylas-ruby/README.md

 ## Open-Source Sync Engine

-The [Inbox Sync Engine](http://github.com/inboxapp/inbox) is open-source, and you can also use the Ruby gem with the open-source API.
+The [Nilas Sync Engine](http://github.com/inboxapp/inbox) is open-source, and you can also use the Ruby gem with the open-source API.
 Since the open-source API provides no authentication or security, connecting to it is simple.
 When you instantiate the Inbox object, provide nil for the App ID, App Secret, and API Token, and pass the fully-qualified address to your copy of the sync engine:

 ```ruby
 require 'inbox'